2015 Gent–Wevelgem

-The 2015 Gent–Wevelgem was a one-day cycling classic that took place in Belgium and France on 29 March 2015.
-It was the 77th edition of the Gent–Wevelgem race, and was the seventh race of the 2015 UCI World Tour.
-The defending champion was John Degenkolb, who had won the 2014 edition in a bunch sprint.
+The 2015 Gent–Wevelgem was a one-day cycling classic that took place in Belgium and France on 29 March 2015 over 239 kilometres between Deinze and Wevelgem.
+It was the 77th edition of the Gent–Wevelgem race, and the seventh race of the 2015 UCI World Tour.
+The winner was Italy's Luca Paolini of Team Katusha.

 Gent–Wevelgem was part of the spring classics, denoted as the "sprinter's classic", because its terrain was less challenging than most of the other classics.
 The 2015 edition followed a 239 km route that started in Deinze and ended in Wevelgem.
 The race took place in difficult weather conditions with heavy wind and rain; as a result, only 39 riders finished the race of the 200 who had started.
 The race was won by Luca Paolini, who attacked a small group in the final 6 km and took a solo victory.
 Niki Terpstra sprinted to second place, ahead of Geraint Thomas.